Tahaaitabi/frontend-mentor-simple-omelette-recipe-responsive-site-challenge/README.md

 # FRONTEND-MENTOR SIMPLE OMELETTE RECIPE CHALLENGE

 I used a little grid to get around an aligning issue I came across in the preparation container.
-Inside the images folder you will find a screenshot of the final design.

 Besides that, I didnt use anything out of the ordinay just normal mark up and CSS.

 I went of the JPEG image that came with the original challenge so it's not 100% accurate.